danepowell/binbuddy/README.md

 Pull requests are welcome to address any of these or other issues!

 ## Terms of Use and Privacy
 This application doesn’t collect any personal information.
-See LICENSE for terms of use.
+Feel free to reuse any part of it for non-commercial purposes.
 I only request that you don't publish live skills based on this code that would directly compete with Bin Buddy.
 If you think you can improve on Bin Buddy, please submit a pull request!